witnet/witnet-solidity/README.md

 ```

 ### `$ npx witnet deploy`
-This command deploys the specified Witnet requests and/or templates into the specified chain.
+This command deploys the specified Witnet requests and/or templates into the specified chain:
 ```console
 Usage: